DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 ## HBCD Workgroups

 HBCD Workgroups that interface heavily with HDCC include the following (the full list of Workgroups can be found on the HBCD Study site [here](https://hbcdstudy.org/workgroups-and-committees/)).
+While co-chairs at listed below, subject matter experts (SMEs) are also critically involved as liaisons with HDCC - a full list of SMEs and additional Workgroup information can be found on AirTable [here](https://airtable.com/appn4aOIu0MgKDF5I/shrE5KLPOKWinGcWH/tblGJaQwPti6T61J1).

 <style>
   .compact-table {